telstra/MessagingAPI-SDK-python/README.md

 numbers.delete()
 ```

-## SMS
+## Message

-Send and receive SMS.
+Send and receive messages.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#tag/Messaging>.

-### Send SMS
+### Send Message

-Send a SMS to a mobile number.
+Send a message to a mobile number.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/sendSms>.

-The function `telstra.messaging.sms.send` can be used to send SMS.
+The function `telstra.messaging.message.send` can be used to send a message.
 It takes the
 following arguments:

 - `to`: The destination address, expected to be a phone number of the form
   `+614XXXXXXXX` or `04XXXXXXXX`.
-- `body`: The SMS to send.
+- `body`: The message to send.
 - `from_` (optional): An alphanumeric value which will appear as the sender.
   Note that phone numbers are not supported amd the maximum length is 11
   characters.
 Certain well know senders will be blocked.